petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 tendency appears again when composing command lines for extenral tools, such as the compiler and linker.
-In the traditional configure tools, options are aggregated in a single bucket variable, such as ``INCLUDE`` or ``LIBS``, whereas in BS you trace the provenance of a flag before it is added to the command line.
+In the traditional configure tools, options are aggregated in a single bucket variable, such as ``INCLUDE`` or ``LIBS``, whereas in BuildSystem you trace the provenance of a flag before it is added to the command line.
 CMake also makes the unfortunate decision to force all link options to resolve to full paths, which causes havoc with compiler-private libraries.